sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 That’s all guys, I’m very sorry for not having covered the other subjects that were present at the conference (IoT, Science, Modeling…).
 I will keep this blog updated and will provide links to any recorded talks available online.
 Thank you to the Eclipsecon people for organizing this great event :)

+PS Thank you David Gosling for the review :)